sfx86/colawater-toolbox/README.md

 # Documentation

+Documentation for ColaWaterToolbox is hosted on GitHub pages [here][docs].
-Internal documentation is coming, but for now, see the [ArcPy reference][arcpy-reference].
+Also see the [ArcPy reference][arcpy-reference] for arcpy specific information.

 # Tools